egruttadauria98/MScThesis_mutation_analysis/README.md

-# OpenFold-DeepSequence integration for protein
+# OpenFold-DeepSequence integration for protein mutation analysis

 The best way to understand the integration between the two models is to understand the flow of data between them.